top of page

 Acceptance and Commitment Therapy (ACT)

-ACT helps couples tune into their values while learning how to accept difficult emotions and thoughts without getting stuck in them.
-It can be particularly helpful when:
+ACT helps couples tune into their values.
+They learn how to accept difficult emotions and thoughts without getting stuck.
+It can be particularly beneficial when:

-Partners are dealing with intense emotions, such as anger or guilt.
+• Partners deal with intense emotions, such as anger or guilt.

-For example, if one partner feels ashamed of past mistakes, ACT can help them process this guilt without letting it define their self-worth.
-This self-awareness and acceptance allow them to show up more fully in the relationship.
+For instance, if one partner feels ashamed of past mistakes, ACT can help them process this guilt without letting it define their self-worth.
+This self-awareness and acceptance allow partners to show up more fully in the relationship.

 Accelerated Experiential Dynamic Psychotherapy (AEDP)